-The Association of International Bubble Artistes is the world’s only global organization dedicated to the art, science and use of Soap Bubbles as entertainment.
+The Association of International Bubble Artistes (AOIBA) is the world’s only global organisation dedicated to the art, science, and professional use of soap bubbles.
+As a recognised, credible body, we unite bubble professionals from around the globe, promoting collaboration and camaraderie through mutual respect, support, and knowledge sharing.

 A welcome note from our President